-The shouts died down and Emily took a deep breath and put her chin on her violin.
+The cheers died down and Emily took a deep breath, placing her chin on the violin.
 Her eyes darted anxiously across the crowd as she started her melody.

-The people starred at her as she began to sing.
+The people looked at her with anticipation as she began to sing.

 "I remember tears streaming down your face when I said I'll never let you go…"